On Graph Odd Edge-Colorings and Odd Edge-Coverings: Some Special Cases

+Turning to general graphs all of whose cycles (if any) share a common vertex, the following easy result follows from Lemma~\ref{forest} by splitting $v$ into leaves.

-\begin{lemma} Let $H$ be a graph with a $\min$ FVS of size $1$, with a root $v$.
-Then there exits an edge-coloring $\varphi: E(H)\to \{1,2\}$ such that for each $w\neq v$, both colors 1 and 2 are odd at $w$.
-Moreover, if $d_H(v)$ is odd, then color $1$ (respectively, color $2$) is odd (respectively, even) at $v$.
-If $d_H(v)$ is even, then either both color degrees of $v$ are even, or both are odd. \end{lemma}
+\begin{lemma} (Proposition 2.3 of ~\cite{petruvsevski2018odd}) Let $H$ be a graph with a vertex $v$ such that $H-v$ is a forest.
+Then $H$ admits a $2$-edge-coloring that is odd away from $v$.
+Additionally, if $d_H(v)$ is odd, the coloring is such that the color $1$ (respectively, $2$) is odd (respectively, even) at $v$.
+Contrarily, if $d_H(v)$ is even then either both color degrees at $v$ are even or both are odd. \end{lemma}